Timmy-the-nobody/Timmy-the-nobody/README.md

 ## <p align="center">Hello there, my name is Timmy 👋
-<p align="center">I'm a passionate developer who love computer science, graphic design, and more globally learning and creating new things.
+I'm a passionate developer who love computer science, graphic design, and more globally learning and creating new things 🚀

-<p align="center">My first approach to programming was on a sandbox game called Garry's Mod.
+My first approach to programming was on a sandbox game called Garry's Mod.
 Over the years spent on this game, I gained some experience in programming (especially in Lua) and realized that it was my thing.

-<p align="center">I created several mods there, some of them published on an addon selling platform named gmodstore, but I spent most of my time on GMod working for communities as a freelancer.
+I created several mods there, some of them published on an addon selling platform named gmodstore, but I spent most of my time on GMod working for communities as a freelancer.

 ## 📈 Stats